ThatMG393/java-in-termux/README.md

 - Package is about 200+MB(jdk11), 70MB(jdk8) or just 20MB (incase of partial installation for 64-bit cpus) and needs constant internet for proper installation
 - Restart termux after installation

 # Note
-- I have not compiled jdk, just wrote script
+- I did'nt compiled the JDK's, I just wrote the script
-- Jdk 8 is by [Hax4us](https://github.com/Hax4us/java) , compiled by me.
+- JDK 8 is by [Hax4us](https://github.com/Hax4us/java) , compiled by me.
-- Jdk 11(partial) is from JVDroid app.
+- JDK11(partial) is from JVDroid app.
-- Jdk 11 is from Lzhiyong's repo [Termux-ndk](https://github.com/Lzhiyong/termux-ndk/tree/master/openjdk-build)
+- JDK11 is from Lzhiyong's repo [Termux-ndk](https://github.com/Lzhiyong/termux-ndk/tree/master/openjdk-build)
-- Jdk 9 is archived termux's disabled package
+- JDK9 is archived termux's disabled package